hugomilan/tlmbht/docs/vte/validation/pennes 3D pyramid.md

 permalink: vte/validation/pennes-3D-Py.html
 ---

-<span style="color:#697473">Jan 31, 2017</span> by [**Hugo Milan**](https://hugomilan.github.io/)
+<span style="color:#697473">Mar 17, 2017</span> by [**Hugo Milan**](https://hugomilan.github.io/)

 Here, I will walk you through in how to use the TLM method to solve the Pennes equation in 3D with the element Tetrahedron by comparing the tlmbht predictions with [analytical solution]({{ site.baseurl }}{% link theory/ana/pennes/pennes 3D TTqqqq.md %}) predictions.
+For example, pyramid elements are used to interface between surfaces meshed with quadrangles and internal tetrahedrons.

-Everything you need is available in the folder /vte/generalDiffusion/3D/TetrahedronNode.
+Everything you need is available in the folder /vte/generalDiffusion/3D/PyramidNode.
 This folder was downloaded when you downloaded the source files.
-If you did not download the source files, you can download it from [here](https://github.com/hugomilan/tlmbht/tree/master/vte/generalDiffusion/3D/TetrahedronNode).
+If you did not download the source files, you can download it from [here](https://github.com/hugomilan/tlmbht/tree/master/vte/generalDiffusion/3D/PyramidNode).
 If you do not want to, you do not need to download or install anything--all the relevant outputs will be shown here.
 If you want to download tlmbht, go to [releases](https://github.com/hugomilan/tlmbht/releases) and get the most updated version of tlmbht.

 In this validation, we will follow the 5 steps [showed here]({{ site.baseurl }}{% link vte/how tlmbht.md %}).